hanshuebner/netzhansa/content/post/zimodem-escape-fix.md

 Standard](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-48,%202nd%20Edition,%20August%201979.pdf)
 set out to unify the mess of incompatible terminal control sequences, and if that had been adopted widely and quickly, we'd probably no Escape key on any keyboard.
-Many terminal vendors already had sold large numbers of terminals having Escape keys, however, so the incompatibility between Escape as a standalone key and as part of a control sequence was there to stay and be dealt with.
+As many terminal vendors already had sold large numbers of terminals having Escape keys, the incompatibility between Escape as a standalone key and as part of a control sequence was there to stay and be dealt with.

 In the 1980ies, properly handling Escape and function keys was not an all-that-easy thing to do because having to deal with real-time